hazcod/Gunther/README.md

 # Gunther
-~ Easy responsive web frontend for Couch, Sick & media streaming.
+~ Easy web frontend for your media on a debian VPS.

 Gunther can be used as a web frontend for your personal media.
 You can stream your media, aswell as automatically send new movies to program controlled by API. (think CouchPotato, Sickbeard, ...)